Pakvothe/homie-challenge/README.md

 # Homie Challenge

 Hi!
 This is my challenge as a frontend developer for homie.
-It is an online CV, it consumes a fake API created with json-server and allows displaying the user's data.
+It is an online CV developed in React, it consumes a fake API created with json-server and allows displaying the user's data.

 ## Installation